shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 the $Q$ values relevant to Bob's decision-making should not.
 Furthermore, her simulation of Bob's thinking is an agent that is simulating her own thinking.
 The simulated-Alice within Alice's simulation of Bob must potentially have non- $x$ states, so they cannot use the $Q$ values in the original-tree.
 And so forth.

+Note that the only piece of information that Alice extracts from her simulation of Bob's thinking is Bob's _action_.
+The utility that simulated-Bob perceives his action to have will not get averaged into her own utility beliefs.

 As [Cowling et al, 2015](http://orangehelicopter.com/academic/papers/cig15.pdf) predated AlphaGo/AlphaZero, some of the details of the MCTS mechanics were different from what they would be in a more modern